TensorOpsAI/LLMstudio/docs/llmstudio-architecture/llmstudio-architecture-roadmap.md

-# LLMStudio Architecture Roadmap
+# LLMstudio Architecture Roadmap

-LLMStudio is a versatile platform designed to be the interface between users and multiple LLM providers.
+LLMstudio is a versatile platform designed to be the interface between users and multiple LLM providers.
 The platform is engineered to simplify logging, progress tracking, and the iterative improvement of machine learning projects.
 This is facilitated through Python APIs.

 > **Note**: This is a roadmap and we're open to suggestions.
 If you have any, please feel free to discuss them in the [relevant issue thread](https://github.com/TensorOpsAI/LLMstudio/issues/14).

 ## Table of Concepts